-Should you be trying to use more evergreen trees in your designs and landscape projects?
-Evergreen trees are very valuable, as they retain their foliage all year round.
-This huge advantage is amplified in an urban setting where they will provide critical structure, beauty and screening for everyone to appreciate.
+Are you considering incorporating even more evergreen trees into your designs and landscape projects?
+Indeed, evergreen trees are incredibly valuable, retaining their foliage throughout the year.
+This significant advantage is particularly pronounced in urban settings, where they offer critical structure, beauty, and screening for everyone to appreciate.

 Historic and Modern Markers

-Majestic cedars always grace the grounds of beautiful country houses and the very oldest and most incredible yew (Taxus baccata), will always be found in a historic churchyard.
+Majestic cedars always grace the grounds of beautiful country houses, and you will always fond the oldest, and most incredible yew in a history churchyard.

-Evergreen trees have had huge historic importance, but they are equally relevant today and contribute to the future landscapes we are creating.
-In urban areas, our evergreen trees still stand out, marking entrances to headquarters, defining a new cycle route or creating and defining a new vibrant urban square.
+Evergreen trees, with their historic significance, remain relevant today and shape the future landscapes we create.
+In urban areas, they stand out, marking entrances to headquarters, defining new cycle routes, and creating vibrant urban squares.

 Healthy Trees